HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

 ###### Synchronization Between RL agent and Manipulator
 RL agent needs to obtain the necessary data at once for decision making in each time step.
-As a manipulator operates in asynchronous method, I decided what module should be waited and collected data from the manipulator for synchronization.
+As a manipulator operates in asynchronous method, I had to choose the module waiting to collect data from the manipulator for synchronization.
 I implemented a communication module and put this module in charge of that task.

 <figure>